jcarver989/suave-charts/README.md

 6. Pre-packaged CSS themes for charts to make it easy for non-designers to have great looking visualizations.
 7. Optional animations & transitions for when data changes to help bring attention to what data has changed.

-##  Line Chart Options
-Available options to pass to `new LineChart(selector, options)`

-- xScale: String, the type of xScale to use. ["linear", "time"], default "linear"
-- yScale: String, the type of yScale to use. ["linear", "log"], default "linear"
-- tooltips: Boolean.
-Enable tooltips on hover over a dot
-- aspectRatio: String.
-The aspect ratio to preserve when the window is resized.
-Default: "16:9"
-- tickPadding: Int.
-The spacing in pixels between "ticks" on the xAxis.
-Default 10
-- dotSize: Int.
-The radius of data points on the svg chart.
-Default 6
-- grid: Boolean.
-Enables/disables showing a grid behind the chart.
-Default true.
-- margin: Js Object with Int properties top, left, right, bottom.
-Controls how much room for labels the chart has.
-Default  { top: 50, bottom: 50, right: 80, left: 80 }
-- xTickInterval: String.
-If xScale is "time", this can be set to control the "step-size" ex: "seconds", "days", "minutes", "months", "years"
-- xTickFormat: String.
-If the xScale is "time" this controls the format of the date, ex: "%Y-%m-%d"

-Available options to pass to `LineChart.draw([{ }])` i.e. per-line options:

-- dots: Boolean.
-Toggles renering of data points on/off (required to be true for tooltips to work)
-- area: Boolean.
-Toggles drawing a shaded region below the line.
-- smooth: Boolean.
-Smooth chart lines via cubic interpolation that preserves monotonicity.